goaaats/TwitterBookmarkDownload/README.md

 The [feedback post](https://twitterdevfeedback.uservoice.com/forums/930250-twitter-api/suggestions/39678766-api-endpoint-for-getting-bookmarks) requesting a public API for bookmarks has been sitting idle since August 2020, when the feature was introduced.
 Considering the state of their public API, it probably won't happen.

 If scrolling stops and shows a "retry" button, you might have to restart.
+If the bookmarks page doesn't load at all(also a Twitter issue), you probably have to try again.

 ## Requirements
 1. dotnet 6